Matt Nable: Rugby league career

-Writing and acting
+Writing and acting career

 After encouragement from his mentor, Booker Prize-winning novelist Thomas Keneally, Nable wrote a screenplay for The Final Winter based on his unpublished novel of the same name.
 With friends he also managed to raise $1.6m and they worked together to make the film which was released in 2007, and earned critical praise but was a box office failure.

 Nable went on to act in the United States as a Los Angeles detective in the 2008 television movie S.I.S..

 In 2009, his book We Don't Live Here Anymore was published, in 2011 he published his second book Faces in the Clouds, which won critical praise.

 He worked as a writer on Channel 7's rugby league comedy programme, The Matty Johns Show.

 Nable appeared in the main cast of critically acclaimed and award-winning SBS drama series, East West 101, and in the 2011 action film Killer Elite alongside Clive Owen, Robert De Niro, Yvonne Strahovski, Jason Statham, and Dominic Purcell.

 Nable starred in the 2012 Australian drama series, Bikie Wars: Brothers in Arms.
 The same year he was announced as a cast member of another Australian TV series, Underbelly: Badness.
 He also had a role in the film 33 Postcards.

 He appeared in the 2013 sci-fi film Riddick alongside Vin Diesel.

-In March 2014 it was reported that Nable would appear in the Nine Network's upcoming miniseries Gallipoli.
+In March 2014, it was reported that Nable would appear in the Nine Network's upcoming miniseries Gallipoli.

-On 4 September, 2014, Stephen Amell announced on Facebook that Nable would portray the role of Ra's al Ghul on the third season of Arrow.
+On 4 September 2014, Stephen Amell announced on Facebook that Nable would portray the role of Ra's al Ghul on the third season of Arrow.
 Despite Liam Neeson (Ra's al Ghul in The Dark Knight Trilogy) expressing an interest in reprising his role for the television series' third season and the CW Network reaching out to him, he was unavailable and Nable was cast as Ra's instead.
 IGN's Jesse Scheeden said he brought "charisma and danger to the part".
 Nable portrayed the character in ten episodes of the third season.
 He reprised his role in a first season episode of Legends of Tomorrow.

 In October 2019, Nable starred in the opening cinematic of the 2019 Bathurst 1000, broadcast on Fox Sports Australia.
 Nable has since featured in numerous Fox Sports cinematics, promotions and advertisements, primarily for their Rugby League division, Fox League.

+From 2018 to 2021 he had a recurring role in the Australian black-comedy crime drama Mr Inbetween.

+On 19 November 2024, Nable was named as part of an extended cast for Netflix series Apple Cider Vinegar.